-Row Metrics Description BYTES IN & OUT / MESSAGES IN , , Rate at which bytes are produced into the Kafka cluster and the rate at which bytes are being consumed from the Kafka cluster.
+Row Metrics Description BYTES IN & OUT / MESSAGES IN Bytes In & Bytes Out /sec Rate at which bytes are produced into the Kafka cluster and the rate at which bytes are being consumed from the Kafka cluster.
 Messages In /sec Number of messages produced into the Kafka cluster.